AmadeusITGroup/riviera-dev-2025-contracts-example/README.md

 In the `backend` folder, run `./mvnw quarkus:dev`, your backend will be available locally at <http://localhost:8080/>.

 > [!NOTE]
-> If at any point you need to re-generate the SDK, run the command `mvn clean install` in the folder and re-start your Quarkus.
+> If at any point you need to re-generate the SDK, run the command `mvn generate` in the folder and re-start your Quarkus.

 ### Frontend